lake-wg/edhoc/draft-ietf-lake-edhoc.md

 cf a9 a5 85 58 10 d6 dc e9 74 3c 3b c3
 ~~~~~~~~~~~~~~~~~~~~~~~

-Using the parameters above, the ciphertext CIPHERTEXT_3 can be computed:
+Using the parameters above, the 'ciphertext' CIPHERTEXT_3 can be computed:

 ~~~~~~~~~~~~~~~~~~~~~~~
 CIPHERTEXT_3 (88 bytes)